Themis-Sword/themis-sword-blog.github.com/source/_posts/2014-03-24-about-lives.markdown

 The latest news, came unexpectedly without any warmth of humanity.
 A text message sending to relatives of the passengers onboard says that "we have to assume beyond any reasonable doubt that MH370 has been lost and that none of those onboard survived."
 Maybe the planes was ended in the remote Southern Indian Ocean for it is "far from any possible landing sites."

-Cannot imagine those relatives' heartbreaking.
+Cannot imagine those relatives' heartbreak.

-Lives are so fragile that any good byes would become a farewell forever.
+Lives are so fragile that any good bye would become a farewell forever.

 Please pray for the living, and mourn over the passing.
 Cherish every single moment sharing with your beloved.
+Treat life well.